-- regularly review updates and advice in statutory, sector-led and local guidance and from their online safety/monitoring software provider; reviewing and amending their online safety and acceptable use policies to reflect the current situation accordingly - ensure that all relevant staff have been briefed and understand the policies and the standards of conduct expected of them - have clearly defined operating times for virtual learning - consider the impact that virtual teaching may have on children and their parents/carers/siblings - determine whether there are alternatives to virtual teaching in 'real time' - e.g., using audio only, pre-recorded lessons, existing online resources - be aware of the virtual learning timetable and ensure they have the capacity to join a range of lessons as accessibility within the family home, the mental health and wellbeing of children including screen time, the potential for inappropriate behaviour by staff or pupils, staff access to the technology required, etc. Virtual lessons should be timetabled and the headteacher and DSL should be able to drop into any virtual lesson at any time - the online version of entering a classroom for safeguarding purposes.
+In deciding whether to provide virtual or online learning for pupils, senior leaders should take into account issues such as accessibility within the family home, the mental health and wellbeing of children including screen time, the potential for inappropriate behaviour by staff or pupils, staff access to the technology required, etc. Virtual lessons should be timetabled and the headteacher and DSL should be able to drop into any virtual lesson at any time - the online version of entering a classroom for safeguarding purposes.